trevormil/bitbadges-docs/for-developers/bitbadges-api/designing-for-compatibility.md

 #### Off-Chain Balances Metadata

-If your collection uses the off-chain balances type, the URI of the `offChainBalancesMetadata` should point to a JSON file that is a map of valid cosmosAddresses or mapping IDs to Balance objects for indexed collections.
+If your collection uses the off-chain balances type, the URI of the `offChainBalancesMetadata` should point to a JSON file that is a map of valid cosmosAddresses or list IDs to Balance objects for indexed collections.

 [https://bafybeid7cu3dw6trqapreli2myjj4g7uz7d7nwwiyx66yr2hanrxxtu5te.ipfs.dweb.link/](https://bafybeid7cu3dw6trqapreli2myjj4g7uz7d7nwwiyx66yr2hanrxxtu5te.ipfs.dweb.link/)